jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     Naming things well is the heart of clear programming.
-Variables can do a lot to explain what I’m up to—if I name them well.
+Variables can do a lot to explain what I’m up to - if I name them well.

     Even more than most program elements, the importance of a name depends on how widely it’s used.